groundwater/nodejs-symposiums/2016-02-26-Errors/Round2/error-types-and-json-parse/README.md

 ## Error Switching

-One solution to the above is to switch on the type of error caugh in your catch statement.
+One solution to the above is to switch on the type of error caught in your `catch` statement.
 This works for errors we wish to handle, but can present problems if you do not wish to handle the error. e.g.

 ```js